 A car that is struck in a side-impact collision is completely vulnerable to being impacted with brutal force and has literally nothing to protect itself, or the driver inside, from the serious threat of an oncoming vehicle.
 The potential for horrific injuries, especially if there are high speeds involved, is unfortunately very high and nearly guaranteed in a side-impact collision.

 The aftermath of a side-impact collision tends to be more devastating than in other types of car accidents.
-The costs of medical care associated with treating injuries as a result of a side-impact collision will likely be extreme.
+The costs of medical care associated with treatment will likely be extreme.
 Individuals injured as a result of such a collision may be unable to return to work for several weeks or months, if ever.

 Injuries as a result of a side-impact collision are generally life changing, and victims and their loved ones will need representation by an experienced car accident lawyer who will fight for the settlement that they need and deserve.

 There are only a few reasons for a side-impact collision to ever occur.
 The vast majority of these causes are of the common sense variety and will necessarily involve a high degree of negligence on behalf of at least one of the drivers involved.
 The most recurring reasons for side-impact collisions are: